OpenTermsArchive/engine/CONTRIBUTING.md

 ## Continuous delivery

-GitHub Actions is used to deploy the application every time there is a commit or a merge on master branch.
+GitHub Actions is used to deploy the application on every merge to the main branch.

+Branch protection is active, meaning that a merge to the main branch can only take place once all tests pass in CI, and that at least one human reviewer approved the changes.
 ## Practices

 ### Errors handling